orta/pragmatic-testing/README.md

 * Getting Setup
 * Introducing tests into an existing application
+* Starting a new application and using tests

 * Techniques for keeping testing code sane
   * Nested Before / After usage